 Step 3: Exercise - it's essential for your health

 Once you lose weight, it's time to get moving.
 I usually recommend starting with a fitness class of some sort - like yoga, zumba, boot camp, boxing, etc. Whatever your little heart desires.
 If you're not sure what you like, choose a class, give it an honest effort for two weeks and see what you think.
-If you love, keep going to it.
+If you love it, keep going to it.
 If you hate it, drop it like it's hot and choose another class.
 Rinse and repeat until you find an exercise class you like.
-If you need suggestions for different classes, I have a big 'ol list for you right here.
-Teamwork makes the dream work, right?
-I got your back.
+Fitness classes are a great way to find built-in support for healthy living.

 Ready to start full-time healthy living?

-Sign up for the free class: Create a Healthy Lifestyle.
+Sign up for the free class: Healthy Living 101™

-Let me tell you... if you signup for a fitness class - and paying for it - it'll give you more motivation to be sure you show up.
+Let me tell you... if you signup and pay for a fitness class - it'll give you more motivation to be sure you show up.
 I once paid $150 a month for a 3-day-a-week boot camp class at 6am - because I decided of all things to spend that kind of money on, my health was worth it.